- Hike the wild and raw coast of the Avalon Peninsula on the East Coast Trail

 - Spot whales and otters from shore, or on a boat tour in Witless Bay Preserve

 - Explore authentic villages, where locals become friends and time slows down

 The East Coast Trail, a 300 km footpath along the meandering coastline of Newfoundland’s Avalon Peninsula, beckons adventurous hikers.
-Walk between vibrantly coloured fishing villages, watch for the breath of a whale from a rocky headland, and picnic on a deserted beach.
+Walk between vibrantly colored fishing villages, watch for the breath of a whale from a rocky headland, and picnic on a deserted beach.

-In the north, the trail winds in and out of turquoise bays, crawls over vertical sea cliffs, and delivers you to a cosy B&B for a home-cooked meal.
+In the north, the trail winds in and out of turquoise bays, crawls over vertical sea cliffs, and delivers you to a cozy B&B for a home-cooked meal.
 Visit Cape Spear, the most easterly point in North America, and the Witless Bay Ecological Preserve where you can take a boat tour, or just keep an eye out for seals, icebergs, and puffins from the trail as it hugs the Atlantic Ocean.
-Unique sea stacks, deep harbours crisscrossed by generations-old fishing boats, and a 150-foot suspension bridge will round out the southern reaches of your trek.
+Unique sea stacks, deep harbors crisscrossed by generations-old fishing boats, and a 150-foot suspension bridge will round out the southern reaches of your trek.
 But in addition to the spectacular vistas and varied topography, it’s the people you meet along the way who will show you the real Newfoundland, and they won’t be easily forgotten.

 Fly into St. John’s, Newfoundland, and take a private transfer to Pouch Cove.
 At your first B&B, get a brief orientation to the East Coast Trail, its origin in recent decades as an established network, and its history of connecting the fishing villages and protected bays of the peninsula.